| ||Format||Pages||Price|| |

 Significance and Use

-4.1 A significant amount of data is being generated during pharmaceutical development and manufacturing activities.
+4.1 A significant amount of data is generated during pharmaceutical development and manufacturing activities.
 The interpretation of such data is becoming increasingly difficult.
 Individual examination of the univariate process variables is relevant but can be significantly complemented by multivariate data analysis (MVDA).
-Such methodology has been shown to be particularly efficient at handling large amounts of data from multiple sources, summarizing complex information into meaningful low dimensional graphical representations, identifying intricate correlations between multivariate datasets taking into account variable interactions.
-The output from MVDA will generate useful information that can be used to enhance process understanding, decision making in process development, process monitoring and control (including product release), product life-cycle management and continual improvement.
+MVDA may be particularly appropriate for exploring and handling large sets of heterogenous data, mapping data of high dimensionality onto lower dimensional representations, exposing significant correlations among multivariate variables within a single data set or significant correlations among multivariate variables across data sets.
+MVDA may extract statistically significant information which may enhance process understanding, decision making in process development, process monitoring and control (including product release), product life-cycle management, and continuous improvement.

-4.2.4 Appropriately trained staff, and
+4.2.4 Appropriately trained staff;

-4.2.5 Life-cycle management.
+4.2.6 Life-cycle management.

 1.2 The scope of this guide is to provide general guidelines on the application of MVDA in the pharmaceutical industry.
 While MVDA refers to typical empirical data analysis, the scope is limited to providing a high level guidance and not intended to provide application-specific data analysis procedures.
 This guide provides considerations on the following aspects:

-1.2.1 Use of a risk-based approach (understanding the objective requirements and assessing the fit-for-use status),
+1.2.1 Use of a risk-based approach (understanding the objective requirements and assessing the fit-for-use status);

-1.2.2 Considerations on the data collection and diagnostics used for MVDA (including data preprocessing and outliers),
+1.2.2 Considerations on the data collection and diagnostics used for MVDA (including data preprocessing and outliers);

-1.2.4 Qualified and competent personnel, and
+1.2.4 Qualified and competent personnel; and

-1.2.5 Life-cycle management of MVDA.
+1.2.5 Life-cycle management of MVDA model.

 1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.